Dimensions: 15 x 45 x 54 mm, 1.7 oz (4.8 g)

 Bushnell iON2 Golf GPS Watch Review

 Bushnell has been a leader in the Golf tech industry for years.
 Time and time again, they’ve given golfers the accurate distances they need.
-Joining the Bushnell inventory in 2018 is the Ion 2.
+Joining the Bushnell inventory in 2018 is the ION2, an upgrade on the now discontinued NEO ION.
 It’s not just any golf GPS device, it’s golf tech you can wear.

 The rangefinder watch runs off satellite technology.
 You won’t have to plug in any course or hole information since the Ion 2 will know exactly where you are.
 As you move from hole to hole, it will automatically display that hole’s stats.
 What are those stats?

 The 23 x 23 mm display screen will feature distances to the front, center, and back.
 It’ll also provide you with distances to up to four hazards.
 Keep your knickerbockers dry and avoid pond scum!

 But, is the Ion 2 comfortable to wear?
 The slotted, reversible silicone bands are breathable and allows for comfort even when you’re sweating bullets.
 You don’t have to pull out and stow away bulky GPS units anymore, all you have to do is wear it.

 As is standard for state-of-the-art tech, the Ion is pre-loaded with over 36,000 courses worldwide.
 When you buy the golf watch, you’ll also have Bluetooth access to the Bushnell Golf app where you can wirelessly download course updates.
 If you want to see a detailed layout of the course through the app, you can have a bird’s eye view of it, 3D flyovers, and hole layouts with distances.

 If you’re counting calories, the Bushnell watch can count your steps for you.
 It has a round odometer and shot distance calculator.
 But, what if you forget to take the watch off?
 No problem.
 The Ion 2 functions like an everyday watch providing time, date, and day info.